MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 into a nonvolatile one.
 If we can write down the data we see as it flows into Materialize, then it doesn't matter if the upstream source garbage collects it.

+### Expanded volatility bits

+We might discover that a single volatility bit is too coarse a tool.
+For example, exactly-once sinks could learn to support volatile sources that provide the guarantee that you will never see a message more than once.

+This proposal leaves the door open for slicing "volatility" into multiple dimensions.
+This is another good reason to punt on [toggleable volatility](#toggleable-volatility).
+We have a lot of latitude in changing our notion of volatility, until such time as we allow specifying volatility information in `CREATE SOURCE` statements.

 ## Alternatives

 ### Forced materialization